-Are you keen to learn how to start a yoga business?
-Perhaps you’re an experienced yogi that wants to start a studio.
-Or a yoga teacher with an incredible product idea.
+Interested in how to start a yoga business?
+Perhaps you’re an experienced yogi that wants to start a studio or a yoga teacher with an incredible product idea.
+Whatever your startup dream, we’ve got you covered.

-In this article – we explain how to start a yoga business in 5 simple steps, from developing the plan and securing funding to marketing and launching.
+In this guide – learn how to start a yoga business in 5 simple steps, from developing the plan and securing funding to marketing and launching.

 - Come up with an idea